Smeaton: Origin of the name

 They had two children other than Helen:

-Ann who was christened in Alloa, Clackmannanshire on 5 January 1823 (she was alive in 1887); and
+- Ann Stalker who was christened in Alloa, Clackmannanshire on 5 January 1823 (she was alive in 1887); and

 At the time of his death James Stalker was listed as a dairyman of Long Point, Creswick.
-He died (intestate) on 2 December 1881.
+He died on 2 September 1883.
 Margaret Stalker (nee Hall) died when living at Long Point on 5 January 1887, aged 84.

 Background of the Smeatons and Stalkers in Scotland